 People were supported to have enough to eat and drink.
-Mealtimes were a social event and staff encouraged people, when necessary in a patient and friendly manner.
+Staff supported people, when necessary in a patient and friendly manner.

 People and when appropriate their families were involved in discussions about their care planning, which reflected their assessed needs.